IBM-Cloud/insights-weather/README.md

 ---

-This project is a sample application created for the purpose of demonstrating the use of the Insights for Weather service.
+This project is a sample application created for the purpose of demonstrating the use of the Weather Company Data for IBM Bluemix service.
 The program is provided as-is with no warranties of any kind, express or implied.

 [bluemix_signup_url]: https://console.ng.bluemix.net/?cm_mmc=GitHubReadMe-_-BluemixSampleApp-_-Node-_-Workflow